puhach/histogram-filter-2D/README.md

-The project contains C++ optimized functions of the two dimensional histogram filter for robot localization.
+The project contains C++ optimized functions of the two-dimensional histogram filter for robot localization.